This post is updated as events transpire.

 - 27 September 2019 — FTDNA announced that it had hired Barbara Rae-Venter, who solved the Golden State Killer case, to lead a new in-house Genetic Genealogy Unit.

-- 5 November 2019 — We learn that GEDmatch was served and complied with a warrant in June or July to provide matching data for users who had not opted in to law enforcement matching.
+- 5 November 2019 — We learned that GEDmatch was served and complied with a warrant in June or July to provide matching data for users who had not opted in to law enforcement matching.

 - 7 November 2019 — 23andMe issued a statement saying that they “would use every legal remedy possible” to challenge a warrant were they to be served one.